mindspore-ai/docs/tutorials/source_en/beginner/dataset.md

 1. The `map` operation can add data transforms to a specified column of a dataset, apply the data transforms to each element of the column's data, and return a new dataset containing the transformed elements.

-2. The `map` operation can perform built-in data transform operations provided by the Dataset module, as well as user-defined transform operations.
+2. The `map` operation can perform built-in data transformation operations provided by the Dataset module, as well as user-defined transformation operations.

 `mindspore.dataset` provides transforms for different data types such as image, text and audio, and also supports using Lambda functions.
 The descriptions are as follows.

 ### Built-in Transforms

-`mindspore.dataset` provides built-in data transformas: [vision transformas](https://www.mindspore.cn/docs/en/r2.7.0rc1/api_python/mindspore.dataset.transforms.html#module-mindspore.dataset.vision), [nlp transforms](https://www.mindspore.cn/docs/en/r2.7.0rc1/api_python/mindspore.dataset.transforms.html#module-mindspore.dataset.text), [audio transforms](https://www.mindspore.cn/docs/en/r2.7.0rc1/api_python/mindspore.dataset.transforms.html#module-mindspore.dataset.audio).
+`mindspore.dataset` provides built-in data transforms: [vision transforms](https://www.mindspore.cn/docs/en/r2.7.0rc1/api_python/mindspore.dataset.transforms.html#module-mindspore.dataset.vision), [nlp transforms](https://www.mindspore.cn/docs/en/r2.7.0rc1/api_python/mindspore.dataset.transforms.html#module-mindspore.dataset.text), [audio transforms](https://www.mindspore.cn/docs/en/r2.7.0rc1/api_python/mindspore.dataset.transforms.html#module-mindspore.dataset.audio).

 For example, `Rescale`, `Normalize`, and `HWC2CHW` operations are used for **data** in the Mnist dataset, and `TypeCast` operations are used for **label**.